spwhitton/git-remote-gcrypt/README.rst

 The aim is to provide confidential, authenticated git storage and collaboration using typical untrusted file hosts or services.

+There is the possibility to automatically write the commit history into commit message and let it be checked at the server-side.

 Installation
 ............